 ice cold water and pastry brush

-*1 large piece of parchment with a circle cut out in the center
+*1 large square of parchment or foil with a circle cut out in the center

 Heat oven to 350

-Roll the crust out to fit a 10 inch pie pan with a one inch overhang making sure to press down in the corners of pan and place in the freezer while you prepare the filling.
+Roll one of the the crusts out to fit a 10 inch pie pan with a one inch overhang making sure to press down in the corners of pan and place in the freezer while you prepare the filling.
 Place the the top piece in a baggy in the freezer as well.

 Peel, core, into thin slices.
 I use my corer/slicer then peel and if the pieces are too big I cut in half.